 You can file for VA benefits if you were exposed to asbestos during military service.
 These include monthly disability compensation.

-How to Choose a Dallas Mesothelioma Lawyer
+How to Choose a Houston Mesothelioma Lawyer

 Mesothelioma and asbestos claims are complicated, so choose your legal representation carefully.
-Look for an experienced asbestos attorney backed by a large firm in Dallas.
+Look for an experienced asbestos attorney backed by a large firm in Houston.
 The right lawyer should be able to offer you:

 - A free initial consultation to review your case